 The Bowzer is a mix between a Schnauzer and a Basset Hound.
 This alert dog is very intelligent, playful, and curious.
 These attributes and their social personality make them a wonderful option for families with children or those looking for a devoted companion.
 This dog loves to explore and should be given plenty of opportunities for walks and to sniff out their outdoor surroundings.

 The Bowzer generally sports the long, short body of a Basset Hound and weighs between 20 to 50 pounds.
 They can be wary of strangers and have a stubborn streak, so any Bowzer owner should make a priority of training and socializing this breed from a young age.
 When this hybrid is adopted by a strong leader who commands respect, they flourish into a well-mannered and outgoing pup!

-The Miniature Schnoxie is a spunky mix between a Schnauzer and Dachshund.
-This medium-sized dog usually weighs between 15 and 30 pounds with the distinctive Dachshund body, although the Miniature Schnoxie’s legs may be a bit longer.
-Given their often wiry, low shedding coats, this mix may be a hypoallergenic option for dog lovers with allergies!
+The Miniature Schnoxie is a spunky mix between a Miniature Schnauzer and Dachshund.
+This medium-sized dog usually weighs between 15 and 30 pounds with a distinctive Dachshund body, although the Miniature Schnoxie’s legs may be a bit longer.
+Given their often wiry, low-shedding coats, this mix may be a hypoallergenic option for dog lovers with allergies!

 This breed is extremely devoted, which sometimes can manifest into protective and even aggressive reactions if they sense you are in need of defending, even if it’s just from your amazon delivery woman.
 You’ll want to socialize a Miniature Schnoxie, introducing them to many different people, animals, and environments to help with this habit.
 If socialization is practiced from a young age, this hybrid will grow into a doting and sociable family companion.